Getting to know your backflow prevention system

 Should you receive notice from your municipality notifying you of a requirement of annual backflow testing on a device (or devices) currently within your building, they will give you a deadline by which you need to contact an approved backflow contractor like Harris Plumbing to perform the device test procedures.

 Approved contractors have specific qualifications, training, and carry the appropriate insurance to satisfy your municipality’s requirements.
-Harris Plumbing’s backflow test service also includes the processing of all necessary documentation required by your municipality on your behalf taking the burden and confusion off your plate.
+Harris Plumbing’s backflow prevention test service also includes the processing of all necessary documentation required by your municipality on your behalf taking the burden and confusion off your plate.
 We will ensure that your properties are compliant each year.

 Should your device “fail” the test, repairs or replacement will be required then the device is re-tested and must “pass”.
 Proof of the “pass” must be forwarded to the town.